AnsonYua/cardGameMobile/ARCHITECTURE.md

 - Lightweight API client wrapper (no state management framework)

 ## High-Level Flow
 - `BoardScene` boots Phaser UI, reads query params for `mode` and game identifiers, and delegates session orchestration to the match layer.
-It maintains a local `gameContext` object for player/game identifiers and status used by the UI, and listens to `GameEngine` status previews.
+It reads game context from `GameEngine` (player/game identifiers and status for the UI) and listens to status updates.
 - `MatchStateMachine` tracks match lifecycle (`Idle` → `CreatingRoom` → `Ready` → `InMatch`) and emits status updates for UI.
-- `GameEngine` wraps status polling (`getGameStatus`) and emits `status-preview` snapshots used by the UI.
+- `GameEngine` owns the shared game context (playerId, playerName, gameId, status, mode, lastStatus), wraps status polling (`getGameStatus`), emits `status` snapshots (derived plus raw payload), and surfaces phase transitions (e.g., `phase:redraw`).
 - `GameSessionService` is the boundary to the backend API: it calls `ApiManager`, caches game state, and exposes simple methods to the match layer.
 - `ApiManager` builds URLs, handles fallback host resolution, and performs fetch requests (POST/GET with a localhost fallback).